-The undersigned, Joseph A. Smith, Jr., in my capacity as the Monitor under the Consent Judgment (Case 1:12-cv-00361-RMC; Document 10) filed in the above-captioned matter on April 4, 2012 ("Judgment"), respectfully files this Notice of Amendment of Schedule E-1 to the Judgment ("Notice").
-This Notice is filed under and pursuant to paragraph C.11 of Exhibit E to the Judgment ("Exhibit E"), and as contemplated thereunder, I have consulted with and I have not received any objection to the filing of this Notice from J.P.
-Morgan Chase Bank, N.A. ("Servicer") and the Monitoring Committee referred to in section B of Exhibit E to the Judgment ("Monitoring Committee").
+The undersigned, Joseph A. Smith, Jr., in my capacity as the Monitor under the Consent Judgment (Case 1:12-cv-00361-RMC; Document 11) filed in the above-captioned matter on April 4, 2012 ("Judgment"), respectfully files this Notice of Amendment of Schedule E-1 to the Judgment ("Notice").
+This Notice is filed under and pursuant to paragraph C.11 of Exhibit E to the Judgment ("Exhibit E"), and as contemplated thereunder, I have consulted with and I have not received any objection to the filing of this Notice from Bank of America, N.A. ("Servicer") and the Monitoring Committee referred to in section B of Exhibit E to the Judgment ("Monitoring Committee").